San Francesco, Prato: Interior

-Above the high altar is a 14th-century polychrome wooden Crucifix, donated by the merchant Francesco Datini (who was buried next to the altar).
-The latter's tomb in white marble by Niccolò di Pietro Lamberti (1411–12) portrays him within an elaborate Gothic tabernacle.
+The polychrome wooden crucifix from the second half of the 14th century was donated by the merchant Francesco Datini.
+The latter's tomb slab in white marble next to the altar was executed by the Florentine Niccolò di Pietro Lamberti (1411–12).
+It depicts the figure lying in state on a catafalque, his head on a cushion.
+At the same time the figure can be read standing within an elaborate Gothic tabernacle.

 Next to a Renaissance pulpit in pietra serena is a 15th-century panel with Christ's monogram, which was traditionally added to churches visited by San Bernardino.
 The funerary monument of Geminiano Inghirami (c.
 1460) is attributed to Pasquino da Montepulciano, who also executed the small ciborium on the presbytery wall.
 Pasquino's style recalls the work of Antonio Rossellino.